iCliniq Logo

 • Myringosclerosis: Myringosclerosis is limited to the tympanic membrane only.
 It presents with alteration in the connective tissue layer of the tympanic membrane due to hyalinization and calcium deposition (white patch or plaque-like deposition), resulting in immobility or restriction in the movements of the ear ossicles (malleus, incus, and stapes), leading to conductive hearing loss.

-• Intratympanic Tympanosclerosis: Intratympanic tympanosclerosis affects the middle ear sites along with the tympanic membrane, like the ossicular chain and mastoid bone as well in rare cases.
+• Intratympanic Tympanosclerosis: Intratympanic tympanosclerosis affects the middle ear sites along with the tympanic membrane, the ossicular chain, and the mastoid bone in rare cases.

 What Are the Causes of Tympanosclerosis?